MartynOrchard1/D201-Assignment-1/README.md

 - **Return**:
   - If a queue exists, the movie is assigned to the next user.
   - If no one is waiting, the movie becomes available again.
+- **Activity logs**: Each action is logged with a timestamp.

 ### Waiting List Management
 - A custom `Queue` data structure manages waiting users per movie.
-- Users are notified via UI messages when assigned a returned movie.
+- Users are notified via Notification Center when assigned a returned movie.
+- Attempting to rejoin a queue logs a system message instead of adding duplicates.

 ### Validation
 - Validates inputs for title, director, genre, and year.